minkaotic/front-end-notes/notes/React-Styling.md

 - Feels similar to traditional stylesheets (you write CSS in a `.css` file)
 - But files are called 'modules' and are not `<link />`ed directly in the html
 - Instead, they rely on a CSS build step using a Module Bundler (such as Webpack), and are imported into your components, e.g. `import '../App.css'`
+- Use the `some-styles.module.css` naming convention to tell React that the file imported is not an ordinary stylesheet, but a CSS module - which will be treated differently by the bundler than the general (see [docs for further detail](https://create-react-app.dev/docs/adding-a-css-modules-stylesheet)!)

-> :bulb: It is also possible to import and use specific exports, e.g.:
+> :bulb: With modules, it's possible to import and use specific exports, e.g.:
 ```js
 import React from 'react';
 import * as css from './component-styles.module.css';